 We hope you and your party are looking forward to your stay with us at Myrtleberry, but we ask you to read the information on this page.
 We have written it to share some information with you about how we are minimising any risk to yourselves – and to us – from Covid-19.
 Please also share it with the rest of your party.

 At Myrtleberry we have undertaken a risk assessment to help guide the precautionary measures we are taking – please ask if you would like to see it – and we have successfully applied for Visit England’s ‘Good to Go’ Industry standard around Covid-19.
-While it is to be hoped that all restrictions will be lifted some time this summer, we are choosing to continue implementing our more stringent changeover procedures at least through the rest of 2021.
+While restrictions have been relaxed this summer, we are choosing to continue implementing our more stringent changeover procedures at least through the rest of 2021.

 Regarding Covid-19 itself:

 - Have a plan in case you get ill while away – how you will be able to get home quickly and safely.

-- On arrival please use the NHS Covid-19 test & trace app to scan our location specific QR code displayed in the kitchen.
+- On arrival you can use the NHS Covid-19 test & trace app to scan our location specific QR code displayed in the kitchen if you want to - while this is no longer 'mandatory' it is still a key part of the strategy to keep infections down.

 You MUST notify us immediately if you have symptoms so that we can support you and take the appropriate extra measures (we have an additional protocol in place if this happens).
 In this instance your whole party must also self-isolate and take appropriate action based on your test result.